Red O'Quinn

 John William "Red" O'Quinn (September 7, 1925 - April 21, 2002) was a gridiron football end.

 Early life

 John William "Red" O'Quinn, Jr. was born in Bluett Falls, North Carolina.
-He graduated from Asheboro High School in Asheboro, North Carolina in 1943 and was inducted in the AHS Hall of Fame in 2004.
+He graduated from Asheboro High School in Asheboro, North Carolina in 1943.
+He was inducted in the Asheboro High School Athletic Hall of Fame in 2004.

 O'Quinn played college football at Wake Forest University between 1946 and 1949.
-He was a star receiver, with 1974 career yards, his best year being 1948, when he led the nation with 39 catches for 605 yards and seven touchdowns.
-He was inducted into the Wake Forest University's Sports Hall of Fame in 1975.
+He was a star receiver, with 1,974 career yards.
+His best year was in 1948, when he led the nation with 39 catches for 605 yards and seven touchdowns.
+He was inducted into the Wake Forest Sports Hall of Fame in 1975.

 Professional career

 NFL

 O'Quinn was drafted by the National Football League's Chicago Bears in the 1949 NFL draft, in the third round, 31st overall.
 He would play 12 games for the Bears in 1950, intercepting three passes and returning one for a touchdown.
 He played two games with the Bears in 1951 before being traded to the Philadelphia Eagles, where he played two more games and caught three passes.